awsdocs/amazon-redshift-management-guide/doc_source/rsql-query-tool-commands.md

-# Amazon Redshift RSQL commands<a name="rsql-query-tool-commands"></a>
+# Amazon Redshift RSQL meta commands<a name="rsql-query-tool-commands"></a>

-Amazon Redshift RSQL commands return informational records about databases or specific database objects\.
+Amazon Redshift RSQL meta commands return informational records about databases or specific database objects\.
 Results can include various columns and metadata\.
 Other commands perform specific actions\.
+These commands are preceeded with a backslash\.

 ## \\d\[S\+\]<a name="rsql-query-tool-describe-d"></a>